BramHamaekers/aoc-2022/README.md

 [Advent of Code](http://adventofcode.com/) is an annual Advent calendar of programming puzzles.

-My Solutions are in c++.
+My Solutions are in C++.
 These solutions are not the best/most efficient.
 I am learning the language and will use concepts not because they would be the best for that problem, but because I want to learn those concepts.

 ## KULeuven
-A list repositories with solutions, made by [KULeuven students](https://github.com/informatica-kul/aoc-2022).
+A list of repositories with solutions, made by [KULeuven students](https://github.com/informatica-kul/aoc-2022).